nuejs/nue/packages/nuejs.org/docs/tags.md

   `numbered` draws line numbers when enebled

-  `wrapper` wraps the code inside a parent element with a class name specifeid on this property

 ### Special characters
 You can use a set of special characters in the code to highlight content: